heremaps/easy-ffi/lib-rs/README.md

 * Safely create slices from C slices.
 * Convenience wrapper and builder for C strings.
-* Macro for creating owning data types.
+* Macro for creating owned data types.
 * Macro for creating iterators from access by index and length.

 ## Example usage